 Journey to Zero Waste: Reduce, Reuse, and Recycle

 Thursday, June 23, 1 p.m.
 ET

 Kick off the Earth Optimism × Folklife Studio sessions with a discussion about the creative ways we are changing waste.
 One leader has written a book on zero waste, while another designs models for how festivals like the Folklife Festival recover resources and reduce waste.
-We’ll hear from a creative designer working with the global maker movement, which encourages the recycling of all types of materials and a changemaker in the fabrics and fashion sector, working to extend the life cycle of our apparel.
-This conversation will also visit the issues of urban trash and how U.S. college campuses are mobilizing themselves to lead us toward zero waste.
+We hear from a creative designer working with the global maker movement, which encourages the recycling of all types of materials and a changemaker in the fabrics and fashion sector, working to extend the life cycle of our apparel.
+This conversation also visits the issues of urban trash and how U.S. college campuses are mobilizing themselves to lead us toward zero waste.

 - Gavin Shire, associate director, Office of Communications and Publishing, United States Geological Survey

 - Ciara Williams, co-executive director, Post-Landfill Action Network; founder, Trash Academy, Philadelphia

 - Eric Hollinger, archaeologist and plastics activist, Smithsonian National Museum of Natural History

 - Stephanie Miller, author, Zero Waste Living, the 80/20 Way: A Busy Person’s Guide to a Lighter Footprint

 - Diana N’Diaye, senior curator and cultural heritage specialist, Smithsonian Center for Folklife and Cultural Heritage

 - Laura Tufariello, president and founder, Design & Source Productions